Excale/nLaunchy/readme.md

   /documents/linux/linuxloader.tns
 * If it is working fine and you want nLaunchy to be more stealthy when booting, you can compile a quiet version ("DEBUG 1" in nlaunch.h)
+* If compiled with OVERCLOCK=1:
+  Will overclock your Nspire under some OSes
+* If compiled with MULTIOS=1:
+  Pressing the n-th key (counting from 0) of the following list:
+  Clickpad: 1U2V3W+, Touchpad/CX: 1STU3VWX will, if the file exists, install /documents/nlaunch/phoenix_n.tns and move the current OS in the first available spot

 Troubleshooting